Champions League Final: Five epic Real Madrid and Atletico Madrid face-offs

 Real Madrid and Atletico Madrid are the first two sides ever from the same city to compete in a Champions League final.
-Let's look at the five of the best Madrid derbies ahead of their encounter to be crowned Kings of European football
+Let's look at the five of the best Madrid derbies ahead of their encounter

 Another classic Madrid derby will take place when Real and Atletico face off in the Champions League final for the second time in three years in Milan on tonight.